 Date of Authorship for this Version

 McDougal, Myres S.; Lasswell, Harold D.; and Chen, Lung-chu, "Human Rights for Women and World Public Order: The Outlawing of Sex-Based Discrimination" (1975).
 Faculty Scholarship Series.
-Paper 2652.
+2652.